khoongwk/tp/docs/UserGuide.md

 Thus, this feature allows you to track your expenses seamlessly and with ease. <br><br>
 Our expense tracker supports both fixed expenses that recur monthly, and one-time expenses that are incurred only once.
 A fixed expense only has to be added to the tracker once, as Homerce will automatically record the same fixed expense for you every month.
+For example, the monthly air conditioning bill is a fixed expense as it recurs every month.
+Let's say that you have added air conditioning as a fixed expense on January, you don't need to add it again on next month of February and all subsequent months.
+Homerce will automatically record the air conditioning expense for you.
 <br><br> You can record the following information about your expenses: `DESCRIPTION`, `IS_FIXED`, `VALUE`, `DATE` and `TAG`.

 #### 4.5.1.
 Expense Tracker Command Parameters